prasdud/course-feedback-system/README.md

 cd frontend/
 ```

-Start the frontend using a live server:
+Start the frontend using a live server on port 5500:
 - If using VS Code: Right-click on `index.html` and select "Open with Live Server"
-- If using Python: `python -m http.server 8080`
+- If using Python: `python -m http.server 5500`
-- If using Node.js: Install `live-server` globally and run `live-server`
+- If using Node.js: Install `live-server` globally and run `live-server --port=5500`

-The frontend will typically be available at `http://127.0.0.1:5500/` or `http://localhost:8080/`
+The frontend will be available at `http://127.0.0.1:5500/`

 ## 👤 Default User Accounts